adaptech-cz/Tesseract4Android/README.md

 // Create TessBaseAPI instance (this internally creates the native Tesseract instance) TessBaseAPI tess = new TessBaseAPI();

+// NOTE: TessBaseAPI is not thread-safe.
+If you want to process multiple images in parallel,
+// create separate instance of TessBaseAPI for each thread.

 // Given path must contain subdirectory `tessdata` where are `*.traineddata` language files
 // The path must be directly readable by the app String dataPath = new File(context.getFilesDir(), "tesseract").getAbsolutePath();